Skip to main content

 State Board of Workers' Compensation

-Judge McKay received the 2019 National Judge Comp Laude Award from WorkCompCentral.
-He is a Past-President of the Southern Association of Workers’ Compensation Administrators (SAWCA) and Co-Dean of the 2023 Roger L. Williams National Regulators College.
+In 2024, Judge McKay was inducted into the National Association of Workers’ Compensation Judiciary Hall of Fame.
+He also received the 2019 National Judge Comp Laude Award from WorkCompCentral.
+He is a Fellow of the College of Workers’ Compensation Lawyers (CWCL).
+He is a Past-President of the Southern Association of Workers’ Compensation Administrators (SAWCA) and Co-Dean of the 2024 and 2023 Roger L. Williams National Regulators College.
 He served on the Board of Directors for the National Association of Workers’ Compensation Judiciary (NAWCJ).
 He served on the Board of Directors for the International Association of Industrial Accident Boards and Commissions (IAIABC) and serves on the Board of Advisors for the Workers’ Compensation Institute (WCI).
 He served on the Board of Directors of Kids’ Chance of Georgia.
 He served on the Workers’ Compensation Research Institute’s (WCRI) Georgia Advisory Committee.
-He is a Fellow in the College of Workers’ Compensation Lawyers (CWCL).
 He serves on Georgia’s Statewide Opioid Task Force.
 Judge McKay is a frequent speaker at the National Association of Workers’ Compensation Judiciary College and many other conferences.

 He obtained his law degree (J.D.) from Walter F. George School of Law, Mercer University, and his undergraduate degree (B.A.
 Economics) from Clemson University.